demotuulia/Laravel10_MatchToolsModule/README.md

 ### matches_form

- A from to include the matches.
+ A form to include the matches.
 The administrator can add, delete and modify these fields.
 The form is rendered on the client side.
 There can be several forms, fore-example on per item category.

 ### matches